i05nagai/memorandum/language/english_speaking.md

 * liable
     * She is liable to get nervoous in front of audience
     * people who are liable for income tax at a higher rate
+* head
+    * head off
 * make
+    * make oneself understood
+        * I made myself understand her reasons for deserting me
+        * Since they spoke only Swahili, we used signs and gestures to make ourselves understood
+    * make someone do something
+        * My father made me stay at home on Friday night
+        * That film always makes me laugh my head off
+    * make too much of something
+        * She loved the fact that he'd sent her flowers, but she didn't want to make too much of it in case it meant nothing
+        * It's probably nothing. children often get these strange ideas.
+You shouldn't make too much of them.
     * How some bacterias acure genes that make them resistant to antibiotics
     * The lecture makes clear that the professor does not think the safe yield approch is appropriate
     * Plato's theory that society is made up of three groups